-We finish this section by two remarks about \Cref{alg:primal dual matching}, one related to rounding this algorithm and one related to running this algorithm when $f$ is not known to the algorithm, but either it has a known upper-bound or is a random variable drawn from a distribution with a known mean.
+We conclude this section with two important remarks about \Cref{alg:primal dual matching}.
+First, we discuss how this fractional algorithm can be effectively rounded into a randomized integral algorithm without significant loss in performance.
+Second, we address the scenario in which the exact value of the buyback factor $\buybackcost$ may not be known to the algorithm in advance, but either an upper bound on $\buybackcost$ is known or $\buybackcost$ is a random variable drawn from a distribution with a known expectation.